raspberrypilearning/guess-the-flag/en/step_10.md

 --- /task ---

 --- task ---
-Make sure you right-click on and hide the `correct answer`{:class="block3variables"} variable so the player can't see it!
+Make sure you hide the `correct answer`{:class="block3variables"} variable so the player can't see it!
 --- /task ---